k0oda/tuichat/README.md

 ## License

-This project is licensed under the GNU GPLv3 License - see the [LICENSE.md](LICENSE) file for details
+This project is licensed under the GNU GPLv3 - see the [LICENSE.md](LICENSE) file for details